 The importance of mentors in your child’s life

 Does your tween or teen child have a mentor?
 Dr Arne explores who a mentor is, what role they play in your child's life and why this is so important.

 Helping your teen make wise decisions

 What do you do when your child gets to an age where they want to start making their own decisions...staying out late, going to parties etc?
 How do we work…

 One of the most special sit-down conversations with your teen should be one that Dr Arne refers to as 'the honouring'.
 Learn what it means to honour your child, why this…

-If you were to ask them, many parents would say the thing they are most worried about when it comes to teenagers is drugs, but there is a new addiction…
+If you were to ask them, many parents would say the thing they are most worried about when it comes to their children becoming teenagers, is drugs, but there is…

 Teacher Tom is a preschool teacher, blogger, speaker, artist and author.
 For the past 15 years, he has taught preschool at the Woodland Park Cooperative School in Seattle.
 The children…